metricly/metricly-docs/content/api/api-packages.md

 5\.
 Save the file & open the terminal/command prompt.

-6\.
-Navigate to the unzipped package folder.
+5\.
+Navigate to the root of the package folder.

 7\.
 Enter `metricly package validate` to ensure the package is ready for formatting.